40 Setting up the management cluster #

 basic-setup.sh

-: contains the configuration parameters about theMetal3
+: contains configuration parameters forMetal3

 andMetalLB

-basic parameters.
-Only modify this file if you want to change the versions of the components or the namespaces to be used.#!/bin/bash # Pre-requisites.
+.
+Only modify this file if you want to change the namespaces to be used.#!/bin/bash # Pre-requisites.
 Cluster already running export KUBECTL="/var/lib/rancher/rke2/bin/kubectl" export KUBECONFIG="/etc/rancher/rke2/rke2.yaml" ################## # METAL3 DETAILS # ################## export METAL3_CHART_TARGETNAMESPACE="metal3-system" ########### # METALLB # ########### export METALLBNAMESPACE="metallb-system" ########### # RANCHER # ########### export RANCHER_CHART_TARGETNAMESPACE="cattle-system" export RANCHER_FINALPASSWORD="adminadminadmin" die(){ echo ${1} 1>&2 exit ${2} }

 metal3.sh